aws/aws-sdk-ruby/FEATURE_REQUESTS.md

 ## Contributing

-Please feel free to sumbmit feature requests and add comments or suggestions on existing feature requests.
+Please feel free to submit feature requests and add comments or suggestions on existing feature requests.
 If you are interested in contributing code, please open a dialog with us first.
-Ideally we can avoid wasted dev cycles by dicussing alternatives up front.
+Ideally we can avoid wasted dev cycles by discussing alternatives up front.

 We can be found in our [Gitter channel](http://gitter.im/aws/aws-sdk-ruby) and on the [AWS Forum for Ruby](https://forums.aws.amazon.com/forum.jspa?forumID=125).